myobie/mongol/README.markdown

 - Indexes
 - Saving
 - Querying (uses Plucky)
-- Many associations
+- Many associations (field is an array of id's of another model)
+- From associations (reverse many)

 What doesn't work now, but should eventually:

 - One associations
+- Many related associations (traditional has many)
 - Belongs to associations
 - Validations
-- Embedded documents
+- Embedded documents using models (so you can embed a Hash, just not another model yet)
 - Identity Map
 - Something else?